nauqh/resonances/README.md

 TF-IDF, also known as [Term Frequency-Inverse Document Frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), is a tool to quantify words in a set of documents.
 The goal of TF-IDF is to show the importance of a word in the documents and the corpus.
 The general formula for calculating TF-IDF score is:

 <img  width="1000" src="tfidf.webp">

+The motivation is to find words that are not only important in each document but also accounting for the entire corpus.
+The log value was taken to decrease the impact of a large N, which would lead to a very large IDF compared to TF.
+Term Frequency (TF) focuses on how crucial a word is within one document, while Inverse Document Frequency (IDF) looks at how important a word is across all the documents.